 In Ontario, Part 8 of the Ontario Building Code governs nearly all rural septic systems.
 If you are installing, repairing, upgrading or replacing such system, you must contact your local municipality for the necessary permits and inspections.

-Since the mid 1970’s, septic tanks are required to have 2 compartments.
+Since the mid 1970s, septic tanks are required to have two compartments.
 Old tanks may only have one compartment.
 Today’s pipes used in leaching beds are plastic, but in the past clay tiles, asbestos pipes and non-corrode pipes were used.
-Today’s spacing for leaching bed pipes is 1.6 meters but you may find only .9 meter spacing with older style pipes.
+Today’s spacing for leaching bed pipes is 1.6 meters but you may find only 0.9 meter spacing with older style pipes.

 There are many contaminants in wastewater that can affect your health and the environment.
 They include bacteria, viruses, and parasites.
 If contaminants reach your drinking water supply, they can cause disease or other health problems as well as environmental problems.
 A proper functioning septic system will remove most contaminants to acceptable levels.
 To reduce the risk to nearby ground or surface water supplies, the location of your septic system is CRUCIAL.

 There are legislated separation distances required between your septic system and your home and well, neighbouring homes and wells, and nearby bodies of water.